IIEleven11/StyleTTS2FineTune/README.md

 This repository provides a guide on how to prepare a dataset and execute fine-tuning using the StyleTTS2 process. https://github.com/yl4579/StyleTTS2

-- A gradio webui will be finished soon.
+- A ~gradio webui~ text generation webui extension providing TTS with your fine tuned model will be finished soon.

 ## Changelog